-7.1 Fuel costs
+6.1 Fuel costs

-Table 7-1 shows our assumptions on fuel prices (exclusive of transport charges):
+Table 2 shows our assumptions on fuel prices (exclusive of transport charges):

-Table 7-1 Fuel prices (real June 15 dollars)
+Table 2 Fuel prices (real June 16 dollars)

 Name Price (\$/GJ)

-Coal 2.53
+Coal 2.54

 Vinalco Coal Confidential

 Griffin Coal Confidential

-Cogeneration contract gas 2.85
+Cogeneration contract gas 2.86

-Synergy contract gas 3.35
+Synergy contract gas Confidential

 NewGen contract gas Confidential

 NewGen contract peak gas Confidential

 Parkeston contract gas Confidential

 Goldfields Contract gas Confidential

 Perth Energy contract gas Confidential

 Name Price (\$/GJ)

-New gas 6.69
+New gas 6.72

 Landfill gas Confidential

-Distillate 17.95
+Distillate 13.39

-For all gas fuels the prices used are the same as the prices used in the calculation of the 2015/16 financial year margin values that were determined by the ERA on 31 March 2015, adjusted by Perth CPI.
-Synergy's coal price was also escalated by Perth CPI from last year's estimate.
-The new gas price of \$6.69/GJ represents a mix of new contracts and spot gas.
-This is slightly lower than the 2016/17 forecast contract gas price reported in the December 2014 Gas Statement of Opportunities (GSOO).
+Gas fuel prices have generally been escalated by Perth CPI since last year's review with some exceptions.
+Synergy's coal price was escalated by Perth CPI from last year's estimate.
+The new gas price of \$6.72/GJ represents a mix of new contracts and spot gas and it has been escalated by CPI from last year's assumed price.
+This is slightly higher than the 2017/18 forecast contract gas price reported in the Independent Market Operator's (IMO's) December 2015 Gas Statement of Opportunities (GSOO).

-It is noted that the new gas price assumption is higher than where the spot market has been trading over the last 9 months (\$3.53/GJ on average).
+It is noted that the new gas price assumption is higher than where the spot market has been trading over the last 12 months (\$3.80/GJ on average).
 This is acceptable because it is understood that only a minor proportion of the new gas price is based on spot gas.

-Distillate prices come from Jacobs Energy Price Limits 2015 study11, which estimated a nominal price of \$18.17/GJ (\$17.95/GJ in June 2015 dollars) applying a calorific value of 38.6 MJ/litre.
-The additional nominal transport cost to the Goldfields is estimated to be \$1.46/GJ (\$1.44/GJ in June 2015 dollars).12
+Distillate prices come from Jacobs Energy Price Limits 2016 study6, which estimated a nominal price of \$13.56/GJ (\$13.39/GJ in June 2016 dollars) applying a calorific value of 38.6 MJ/litre.
+The additional nominal transport cost to the Goldfields is estimated to be \$1.46/GJ (\$1.44/GJ in June 2016 dollars).7

-7.1.1 Gas transport charges
+6.1.1 Gas transport charges